0prrr/Malwear-Sweet/README.md

     The PoC is a handwritten x64 shellcode which resolves `WinExec` and `TerminateProcess` by hash and pops calc.exe.
 The shellcode will be separated into two stages and linked together by patching the address of second stage into the first one.

+    Tested on Windows version 1809, 1909, 21H1, 22H2, Windows 11 22H2.
+Windows Defender didn't buzz at all.

     Next step will be digging into beacon and reverse shell payloads and learn more about the asm implementation, see what can be harnessed.

     Referneces: